CarsonBlin/ModernRansomwareAnalysis/README.md

 All images and reports have been documumented to this GitHub repository.

+# Ransomware Analyzed

+The main three ransomware attacks that were analyzed in this final project is

+- WannaCry
+- Locky
+- Colonial Pipeline Attack (DarkSide)

 # Tools used

 The main analysis tools used for this semester long project are as follows: